apache/druid/docs/querying/sql-functions.md

 ## TIME_IN_INTERVAL

-Returns whether a timestamp is contained within a particular interval.
+Returns true if a timestamp is contained within a particular interval.
 Intervals must be formatted as a string literal containing any ISO 8601 interval.
 The start instant of an interval is inclusive, and the end instant is exclusive.

 * **Syntax:** `TIME_IN_INTERVAL(timestamp_expr, interval)`
 * **Function type:** Scalar, date and time

 <details><summary>Example</summary>

-The following example returns `true` when a timestamp in the `__time` column of the `taxi-trips` datasource is within a hour interval starting from `2013-08-01T08:00:00`.
+The following example returns true when a timestamp in the `__time` column of the `taxi-trips` datasource is within a hour interval starting from `2013-08-01T08:00:00`.

 ```sql
 SELECT